yazoink/Simple-Recipe-Page/README.md

 Demo currently being hosted [here](https://recipes.yazo.ink).

+Feel free to self-host this.
+There are no docker images or anything because I'm lazy but all you need is a web server that supports PHP.

 ### Features
 - switchable themes
 - easy to add new recipes if you can be bothered to write a thing to parse to the recipe file (yes, I manually typed all the json)